lgh06/directus-wiki/🚧-WIP-Testing-the-API.md

 	describe('when passed the argument up', () => {
 		it('returns "Nothing To Updage" if no directus_migrations', async () => {
-			// note the difference between an empty array and ['Empty'] tracker.on.select('directus_migrations').response(['Empty']);
+			tracker.on.select('directus_migrations').response(['Empty']);
 			await run(db, 'up').catch((e: Error) => {
 				expect(e).toBeInstanceOf(Error);